Lucterios2/django_auth_ldap3_ad/README.md

 adu.activate_user(user_dn) # only for MS Active Directory
 ```

-Additionally, if you set the LDAP_BIND_ADMIN and LDAP_BIND_ADMIN_PASS parameters,
+Additionally, if you set "True" LDAP_WRITTEN_BY_DJANGO,
 Django will try to write to OpenLDAP/AD when an operator wants to register a Django user.
+For that, you must to set the LDAP_BIND_ADMIN and LDAP_BIND_ADMIN_PASS parameters too.
 This will then allow your directory to be administered through Django's user management tools.
 Django will check if a user with the same LDAP_USER_MODEL_USERNAME_FIELD exists in the directory.
 The user will then either be modified or created.
-If the LDAP_USER_SUFFIX parameter is specified,
+If the LDAP_WRITTEN_BY_DJANGO_USER_SUFFIX parameter is specified,
 this is automatically added to the username and "dn" field when the OpenLDAP/AD user is created.

 Note then that if you use LDAP_SUPERUSER_GROUPS, LDAP_STAFF_GROUPS and LDAP_GROUPS_MAP,
 Django will add or remove your users based on their SuperAdmin, Staff status, or associated Django groups.
+If LDAP_USER_SEARCH_FILTER contain 'memberof' term, this user is add in associated LDAP group.